Urban Design And Planning | Urban Design Software | Autodesk

 Urban design is the planning of a city’s technical elements such as infrastructure, transportation, and street elements.
 Along with urban planning, urban design can give a place identity and shape its growth.

-The scope of urban design considers public spaces, buildings, streets, residential areas, landscape, and more when planning what a new development or redevelopment could look like for a community.
+The scope of urban design considers public spaces (US Site), buildings (US Site), streets, residential areas, landscape, and more when planning what a new development or redevelopment could look like for a community.

 Urban design and urban planning work together to maximize a city's space and infrastructure and achieve the needs and goals of the community.